 - Put the .csm file you saved in a folder called

-modthemeson your SD Card.
+modthemeson your SD card or USB drive.

 - After an introduction message, it will ask you what IOS you want to use in the app.
 If you have installed cIOS, use